Skip to content

 Francesca values the importance of a fun, interactive environment to promote language, learning and diet expansion.
 She aligns her treatment style to fit the needs of the client and family.
 Francesca’s interests include running, hiking, cooking, and, most of all, having fun with her two nephews.

-About Hannah Velez
+Hannah Velez

 Hannah M. Velez is currently enrolled at New Jersey City University as a distinguished scholar recipient in the honors program working towards a degree in Psychology.
 She is passionate about developing and refining her skills to bring true value to her professional practice.
 Hannah is ready to step into the deeply rewarding work of seeing the world from a perspective that is not hers.
 She is passionate about continuing her learning and receiving hands-on experience with children to provide treatment that makes a difference in their lives.

-About Heather Primus, Associate Behavior Analyst, M.A.
+Heather Primus, M.A.

 Heather Primus is a nationally certified Board Certified Associate Behavior Analyst.
 She graduated from Florida Institute of Technology with a Master of Arts in Applied Behavior Analysis Practice.
 Heather has had the pleasure of providing supervision for individuals of various ages ranging from toddlers to seniors in homes, day programs, schools and communities since 2017.